 Brining is the secret to a juicy, flavorful turkey.
 Here are two different ways to brine your turkey, plus loads of tips for brining success.

-How to Brine a Turkey
+How to Wet-Brine a Turkey

 The basic ratio for turkey brine is two cups of kosher salt to two gallons of water.
 Some recipes include sweeteners or acidic ingredients to balance the saltiness.

-- Dissolve salt (and sugar, if using) in two cups of hot water.
+- Dissolve kosher salt (and sugar, if using) in two cups of hot water.
 Stir in remaining gallon plus 3 ½ quarts of cold water.

 - Remove giblets and neck from turkey.

-Cooking the Turkey
+Cooking a Wet-Brined Turkey

 When you're ready to roast, pour off the brine.
 Rinse the turkey well with cool tap water, and pat dry with paper towels.

-Proceed with your preferred recipe, but remember that the turkey has already absorbed a significant amount of salt–any drippings that you use for gravy will already be salty, and no salt should be added to compound butters or spice rubs.
+Proceed with your preferred recipe, but remember that the turkey has already absorbed a significant amount of salt; any drippings that you use for gravy will already be salty, and no salt should be added to compound butters or spice rubs.

-Get answers to the most commonly asked Thanksgiving cooking questions.
+- Get answers to the most commonly asked Thanksgiving Cooking Questions.

-Find tried-and-true Thanksgiving turkey recipes.
+- Find tried-and-true Thanksgiving Turkey Recipes.